MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug.md

 In Visual Studio Code, complete the following actions to debug your code.

 1. Your project is required to have a `launch.json` file.
-If your project doesn't have a `launch.json` file, copy the following code snippet and create a new `launch.json` file.
+If your project doesn't have a `launch.json` file, create a new `launch.json` file and copy the following code into it:

     ```json
         "name": "Hello debug world",